RockitBootcamp/Student-Resources/JavaScript/04 User Defined Functions/dairy-farm.md

 Milk cow: Bell
 ```

-So it's cleaver that we're using an array and a loop to milk multiple cows, but if you really look at the output, something seems strange.
+So it's clever that we're using an array and a loop to milk multiple cows, but if you really look at the output, something seems strange.
 Why do we have to get dressed and get a bucket multiple times?
 Let's change our code a bit:

 ```js
 var getDressed = function() {